You can make this sweet cherry jam with just two simple ingredients and common kitchen tools--nothing fancy needed!

 - Place container in freezer.
 Keeps for up to six months.

 - Don't refreeze once thawed.
 Jam frozen immediately after cooking should be good up to two weeks in the fridge once thawed.
 Keep in mind that thawed jam might have a more watery consistency.

 I hope you'll enjoy this jam made with either fresh or frozen fruit soon and very soon.
 And sharing is caring so be sure to pin this easy jam without pectin to Pinterest.
 Thanks for reading!

 Easy Sweet Cherry Jam

 - 2 cups cherries fresh or frozen, pitted

-Place a small plate in the freezer.
-Chop cherries then add them plus the sugar to a small deep pot over medium heat.
+- Place a plate in the freezer.
+Dice cherries and add to a small, deep saucepan over medium heat along with sugar.

-Check for readiness by removing the plate from the freezer and placing a small bit of jam on it.
+- Check the jam's readiness by removing the plate from the freezer and placing a small bit of jam on it.
 Turn the plate sideways and if the jam slides down slowly, it's ready.
-If is slides down quickly, it needs to cook longer and if it does not slide or does so very slowly, it's overdone.
+If it slides too down quickly, it needs to cook longer and if it does not slide or does so very slowly, it's overdone.
 Note: It's still usable.
 It will just be harder to spread.

 - Spoon jam into an airtight container and allow to cool to room temperature.
 Keeps in the fridge up to two weeks and in the freezer up to six months.